Iolite Gemstone Information

 About Iolite - History and Introduction

 Iolite is a transparent gem-quality form of cordierite, a magnesium iron aluminum cyclosilicate mineral.
 Although the mineral has a history that dates back hundreds of years, the actual gemstone 'iolite' is considered to be relatively new and lesser-known.
 Cordierite was officially named after the French geologist, Pierre Louis Antoine Cordier (1777-1861) in 1813.
-The first significant and exciting discovery of large transparent, gem-quality deposits of iolite was made in 1996 in Palmer Creek, Wisconsin (USA) by the American geologist, W. Dan Hausal.
-The world's largest iolite crystal was discovered south of Palmer Creek, in Grizzly Creek, Wisconsin.
+The first significant and exciting discovery of large transparent, gem-quality deposits of iolite was made in 1996 in Palmer Creek, Wyoming (USA) by the American geologist, W. Dan Hausal.
+The world's largest iolite crystal was discovered south of Palmer Creek, in Grizzly Creek, Wyoming.
 This record-breaking crystal weighs over 24,000 carats.

 The name 'iolite' originates from the Greek word 'ios' meaning 'violet'.
 Iolite's strong pleochroism earned it the misleading trade name of 'water-sapphire', a name now obsolete.
 From one direction, iolite can appear sapphire-like blue and from another, it can appear as clear as water.
 Furthermore, from the top view down, it can appear light golden or honey-yellow in color.
 'Dichroite' is another synonym for iolite in reference to its pleochroic ability; 'dichroite' is a Greek word which loosely translates as 'two-colored rock'.
 Iolite is also known as 'the Viking stone' because according to Norse legend, Vikings used iolite as a polarizing filter to help them find the sun on cloudy days.
 It is believed that the Vikings discovered iolite deposits throughout Norway and Greenland.